 Senior citizens are often uncertain about how to find an affordable health insurance plan that provides them with the coverage they need.
-Many retired people are concerned about the rising costs of medical expenses and the limitations of their existing health insurance coverage, which are good reasons to begin searching for affordable alternatives that offer top-notch coverage.
+Many retired people are concerned about the rising costs of medical expenses and the limitations of their existing health insurance coverage, which are good reasons to begin searching for affordable health insurance alternatives for seniors that offer top-notch coverage.

 The following is basic information about Medicare:

 - When most senior citizens reach the age of 65 they become eligible for health insurance coverage through Medicare.

 - Some seniors may also qualify for Medicare coverage at an earlier age if they have certain medical conditions or disabilities.

 - Medicare coverage alone is not enough to cover the high cost of today's medical expenses.